 - Laundry expenses.

 - Parking fees.

 Additional expense coverage also includes fair rental value coverage that's important to know if you rent out a portion of your home.
 Fair rental value coverage can reimburse you for lost rent if a covered claim makes the rental portion of your home uninhabitable.

 Every insurance policy is different, but most HO3 policies state that additional living expense payments are paid only for the shortest time required to repair damage or for you to relocate if relocation is necessary – usually about 12 months.
 Homeowners who rent out space in their homes get just two weeks of rent replacement if there’s a mandatory evacuation as explained above.
 Additionally, policies have a limit to the amount of money available for additional use expenses.

 Plus, your insurance company may deduct money you save while you’re not in your home.
 For example, say your utility bills are lower at your temporary residence than what you normally pay.
-Your insurer may subtract those savings from your additional expenses payment.
+Your insurer may subtract those savings from the payment of your additional expenses.

 Most importantly, remember that additional expenses generally only kick in for covered disasters that make your home unlivable.
 If you’re unsure about what triggers your coverage, be sure to, talk to your insurance provider.